 What does that really mean?
 Students of yoga will get healthier as they practice, and they will eventually learn to center themselves, be present and aware, and identify with their highest athletic self.

 The Mind Body Aspect Of Yoga is Good For You–That’s a Fact

 Physical exercise has a protective effect on the brain and its mental processes, and may even help to prevent Alzheimer’s disease, according to a recent study at the Laval University in Sainte-Foy, Quebec.
 Based on exercise and health data from nearly 5,000 men and women, over 65 years of age, those who exercised were less likely to lose mental abilities or develop dementia, including Alzheimer’s disease.

 Furthermore, the five-year study suggests the more someone exercises, the greater the protective benefits for the brain—particularly in women.
+Though, the benefits of yoga impact both women and men.
 Results showed inactive individuals were twice as likely to develop Alzheimer’s when compared to those with the highest level of physical activity (i.e., vigorous exercise at least three times a week).
 But even participants with light or moderate exercise routines cut their risk significantly.

 When you come to your mat and close your eyes—to meditate or to simply slow your thoughts and deepen your breathing—several hormonal and physiological things happen, almost instantly.

 As you breathe deeper during yoga practice, more oxygenated blood courses through your circulatory system.
 This helps lower stress hormones, which can compromise the immune system.

 The oxygen-rich blood also conditions and strengthens the lungs and respiratory tract.